Ditectrev/Microsoft-Azure-AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You plan to deploy Azure Databricks to support a machine learning application.
 Data engineers will mount an Azure Data Lake Storage account to the Databricks file system.
 Permissions to folders are granted directly to the data engineers.
 You need to recommend a design for the planned Databrick deployment.
 The solution must meet the following requirements: Ensure that the data engineers can only access folders to which they have permissions.
 Minimize development effort.
 Minimize costs.
 What should you include in the recommendation?
-To answer, select the appropriate options in the answer area.NOTE: Each correct selection is worth one point.

 ![Question 51](images/question51.png)